pegasusheavy/vscode-tamagotchi/README.md

 ## Features

 - 🥚 **Raise your pet from an egg** - Watch it evolve through 5 stages: Egg → Baby → Child → Teen → Adult
+- 🎨 **Custom SVG sprites** - Beautiful, colorful pixel-art style characters
+- 🌈 **Fully customizable colors** - Pick your own colors or use presets
 - 🍖 **Feed your Tamagotchi** - Keep hunger levels up to maintain health
 - 🎾 **Play with your pet** - Keep happiness high but watch the energy!
 - 💤 **Rest time** - Put your pet to sleep to restore energy
 - 🛁 **Stay clean** - Regular cleaning keeps your pet healthy
 - ❤️ **Health system** - Neglect your pet and its health will decline
 - 🎨 **Multiple themes** - Classic, Neon, Pastel, and Dark themes
-- 📍 **Configurable position** - Show in panel, sidebar, or as an editor tab
+- 📍 **Configurable position** - Show in left sidebar, right sidebar, panel, or as an editor tab
 - 💾 **Persistent state** - Your pet remembers its stats even when VSCode is closed

 ## Installation